Kallirroi/personalwebsite/src/pages/traceFORM/index.md

 ---
 title: traceFORM
 date: "2018-02-11T22:40:32.169Z"
-tag: MIT project
+tag: Tangible Interfaces Group collaboration
 ---

 The main premise of our project is the two dimensional physicalization of graphical data representations containted in a web page, which would otherwise be missed or insufficiently described via a screen reader to a visually impaired person.
 By using “TRANSFORM” we are able to turn two-dimensional digital representations of plots, graphs and sketches into physical representations that visually impaired students can interact with.
 Such students would typically use a screen reader software to browse through digital content, and once encountering a graph either automatically skip it or hear a simplistic label description such as “graph for velocity and time”.
 Not being able to easily understand the information communicated with a graph can greatly stunt the student’s progress.
 We propose to implement a software and hardware system that will accompany the screen reader of a web page, and upon encountering a graph, will suggest a physicalized version of that graph on the nearby TraceForm.
 It will then animate the given scenario in a tangible dynamic representation.

 ![altcaption](1.png)